 The point to be made is that Mary Chapman was now in Sydney, capital city of the self-governing British Colony of New South Wales.
 When last heard of, her lover was working for a punch-drunk farmer on the outskirts of Melbourne, once part of the Port Philip District of the Colony of New South Wales, but now capital of the wholly independent Crown colony of Victoria.

 As a famous song of the time reminded everyone, Australia was “ten-thousand miles away” from the British Isles.
 Looking at a map when contemplating such a voyage, the 444 miles between the two capitals must have seemed trifling… It’s not, though.
-Even in this age of asphalt highways its still an all day drive and you still have to cross a mountain range.
+Even in this age of asphalt highways its still an all day drive by automobile and you still have to cross a mountain range.

 By 1853, Astley’s employer (from the time had had stepped off the boat in Hobson’s Bay a year ago), Mr Edward Bailey (or Bayley), the Pentridge farmer, had not quite yet reached peak lunacy, but was probably well on his way there.
 In later years he (Bailey) would locked up for being out of his mind—this was attributed to drink.
 It is probably a coincidence, (as we know nothing of his parents’ actual habits), that the Astley’s future son George (defying all cultural stereotypes and societal norms) attributed his eventual long life to rarely touching alcohol.